 Write about the things you’re most proud of, or the things you still want to do.
 Anything that you know you next week would really appreciate reading.
 You’ll forget all about it, and then when it arrives it will raise a smile.

-Perhaps with a book and a cup of tea, perhaps for a nap, perhaps with a child and tickles and giggles.
+Perhaps with a book and a cup of tea, perhaps for a nap to catch up on enough sleep, perhaps with a child and tickles and giggles.

 A face pack, a foot bath, de-fuzzing your pins, applying a full face of make-up – whatever pampering means to you.
-If you’re very lucky and have a willing partner, perhaps even a lovely relaxing massage.
+Perhaps even a visit to a salon for microblading or a lovely relaxing massage – a professional massage is also fabulous, but not necessary if you’re very lucky and have a willing partner!

 Another fabulous way to move your body, whilst also enjoying your local area from a different vantage point, and feeling the wind in your hair.